Parliamentary constituencies in Hertfordshire

 The county of Hertfordshire in England is divided into twelve parliamentary constituencies.
 Each of the twelve elects a Member of Parliament (MP) to represent it at the United Kingdom (UK) Parliament in Westminster.
 As of the 2024 general election, seven of Hertfordshire's MPs are from the Labour Party, three are Conservatives, and two are Liberal Democrats.
 The county currently has one urban borough constituency (BC) – Watford - while the other eleven are classed as more rural county constituencies (CC).

 Constituencies

-Boundaries of the seats were amended by the 2023 Periodic Review of Westminster constituencies carried out by the Boundary Commission for England, which came into effect from the 2024 general election.
+Boundaries of the seats were amended by the 2023 review of Westminster constituencies carried out by the Boundary Commission for England, which came into effect from the 2024 general election.
 Each constituency is made up of whole or partial local government wards, which elect councillors at English local elections.
 Eleven are designated as county constituencies (in which candidates can spend more per head than their borough counterparts).
 One is a borough constituency.